Creating Unforgettable Fantasy Character Names

 - Halflings: Warm, homey names reminiscent of English countryside.
 Pippin, Rosie, Milo, Tansy.

 - Tieflings: Names with infernal flair — often virtue names (Hope, Torment) or names with sharp, exotic sounds.
+Explore the full Tiefling Name Generator for the virtue name tradition.

 Naming by Class